Season 2 Episode 12: How Coercive Control Harms Child Safety and Well-Being: An Interview with Dr. Emma Katz

 How the language of “child exposed to domestic violence” obscures the multiple ways perpetrators harm children and hides the choices of the perpetrator as a parent

-How coercive control impacts child safety, well-being & family functioning in the absence of physical violence
+How coercive control impacts child safety, well-being, and family functioning in the absence of physical violence

 Additional Resources